qihuazhong/multi-echelon-drl/README.md

 Solving Multi-Echelon Inventory Management Problems with Heuristic-Guided Deep Reinforcement Learning

 Recommended Python version: 3.9

+## Training DRL agents

+The experiments setup and hyperparameters of the DRL algorithm should be defined in a YAML file.
+Examples of experiments setup files can be found at `setup_exmaple_centralized.yaml` and `setup_exmaple_decentralized.yaml`

 ## Usage Examples

-Samples of experiments setup files can be found at `setup_exmaple_centralized.yaml` and `setup_exmaple_decentralized.yaml`

-To train a TD3 agent with heuristic guided exploration (HGE), simply run the train script
+To train a TD3 agent with heuristic guided exploration (HGE), simply run the train script with the YAML file as the first argument:
 ```commandline
 python train_td3.py setup_exmaple_centralized.yaml
 ```